tinko26/ao/docs/environment/mem.md

 # Memory Blocks

 The `ao_mem.h` module declares three functions for copying, moving, and filling memory blocks, respectively.
 Although the standard library defines such functions, too, they are not available in a freestanding runtime environment.
-However, many toolchains provide implementations for these functions, that are highly optimized for the target platform.

-Therefore, the environment package does provide an implementation for these functions.
-Consequently, an implementation must be provided by a hardware-specific package by overriding this module.

 ## Functions